-But it is proved that a combination of elderberry and other herbs combined with a decongestant and antibiotic, helps to clear up sinus infections more effective and faster than just a combination of antibiotics and decongestants.
+But it is proved that a combination of elderberry and other herbs combined with a decongestant and antibiotic, helps to clear up sinus infections more effectively and faster than just a combination of antibiotics and decongestants.

 Relief for Flu and Colds